Lake Katam

-The Lake Katam is one of the larger lakes in Ounianga Kebir, a lake system in the Borkou-Ennedi-Tibesti Region in the north-east basin of Chad.
+Lake Katam is a lake in the Ounianga Kebir group, a lake system in the Borkou-Ennedi-Tibesti Region in the north-east basin of Chad.
 These lakes are notable for their running in the north–south headlands, by the Trade wind are formed.
 They are the remnant of a much larger lake that filled the basin during the so-called green Sahara-time, which lasted from about BC 10000–1500.

+Lake Katam is one of the two main lakes in the area (the other being Lake Yoa), and all are saline.